microsoft/BCApps/README.md

-# Welcome to BCApps: Microsoft Dynamics 365 Business Central Application
+# Welcome to BCApps: Microsoft Dynamics 365 Business Central Applicationtest

 ## The Repository
 This repository contains the source code for several _Business Central_ applications, developed by Microsoft.